 - There are no hidden booking charges or fees.

-- Free cancellation up to 14 before the scheduled day of arrival.
+- Free cancellation until the day BEFORE your arrival!
 All cancellations made at shorter notice will be subject to a cancellation fee of only 50% of the total booking price.

 We will be happy to help you plan your holiday with us at the Stubaierhof.
 Don't hesitate to get in touch.